atabrah2/Simple-Contacts-App/README.md

 # Simple-Contacts-App
-Contacts App created in a day for coding challenge
+Contacts App created in two days for coding challenge